jinnaWan/CPE361-chat_server_client/FISHTANK_README.md

 1. When a creature hits the left edge (moving left), it's sent to the window on the left
 2. When a creature hits the right edge (moving right), it's sent to the window on the right
 3. The server calculates the target window and forwards the creature
-4. The creature appears at the opposite edge of the target window
+4. If the target window exists, the creature appears at the opposite edge of that window
+5. If the target window doesn't exist, the creature bounces back with reversed direction
-5. Creatures bounce off top/bottom walls within each window
+6. Creatures bounce off top/bottom walls within each window

 ### Technical Implementation
 - **Server**: `FishTankServer` manages window coordination and object transfers